joshuacussen/joshuacussen.github.io/_posts/ai-in-dialoge.md

 I've used it to fill gaps in my knowledge about new-to-me Python libraries, and I've used it to help me consider important architectural choices with systems I've been building.

 I started out trying to be responsible.
-I asked AI to talk me through how to solve problems: it was helpful, but progress was slow.
+I asked AI to talk me through the process of solving problems: it was helpful, but progress was slow.
 I was impatient and wanted to build solutions immediately.
 I changed tactics and asked AI to start writing huge chunks of my code for me.
-When I did this, the code tended to suck (but it worked!).
+When I did this, the code worked--but it tended to suck.

 Not only did the code suck, I didn't understand it so I couldn't maintain or extend it without relying on AI even more.
 As I relied on AI to grow my codebase, the quality declined as I became cocooned in a web of mixed dependencies and mired in technical debt.